sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 Note that `sudo` is not needed to run `minikube` commands.

 ### Step 3: Installing the Kubernetes command-line tool (`kubectl`)
-The *Kubernetes command line tool* is used to deploy and manage applications on Kubernetes.
+The *Kubernetes command line tool* is used to deploy and manage applications on *Kubernetes*.
 The following command can be used to download and install the latest stable version:
 ```bash
 $ curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl && chmod +x kubectl && sudo mv kubectl /usr/local/bin
 ```